obrienma/twitterdemo/README.md

+DEPRECATED due to changes to the twitter API.

+My first attempt at BackboneJS.
 This demo uses Backbone JS, Underscore Templating, jQuery and Twitter Bootstrap to varying degrees to interact with the Twitter public API.
 There is no server-side requirement to run this web app, it will run as-is by opening "index.html" in a web browser.
 The default Twitter feed is @Cmdr_Hadfield.

 Known Issues (abridged)